CodingItWrong/codingitwrong.com/_posts/2022-03-20-there-and-back-again-the-journey-for-a-default-frontend-data-layer.md

 Sure enough, storing data in local state within the screen we were on was plenty performant enough, and we had no need to make it more complex.

+I think one of the reasons Taylor wanted to avoid Contexts was because we had found that Contexts made writing tests more complex, because they're a kind of indirect dependency.
+If a component handles its own state, it's more self-contained and easier to test.

 ## Takeaways

 So my journey for a default data layer ends where it began: loading data for a screen or page each time you access it, storing that data locally, and discarding and reloading it when needed.
 A lot like server-rendered web pages.
 There were some things that the architecture of server-rendered pages gave us quite nicely.
 Rich clients still add a lot of value, and building more sophisticated data interactions can make sense in some cases.
 But there is almost always a tradeoff for that complexity, so they aren't a good fit for a default data layer.